Emotional Intelligence

 Key Takeaways

-• Emotional intelligence is the art of understanding and directing emotions effectively.
+• Emotional intelligence involves understanding and directing emotions effectively.

-• It encompasses self-awareness and self-management as well as social awareness and relationship management.
+• It includes self-awareness, self-management as well as social awareness and managing relationships.

-• The ability to be emotionally intelligent is essential for making decisions, relationships, communication and leadership.
+• The ability to be emotionally intelligent is essential for communication, relationships, decision-making, and leadership.

-• Our company provides services that prioritize the development of emotional intelligence along with professional development.
+• Our company provides services that emphasize emotional intelligence and professional growth.

 Additional Information